 A Special Improvement District (SID) is a private, not-for-profit organization established under state law.
 A SID is a mechanism through which downtown property owners assess themselves to provide funding for extended services aimed at the economic enhancement of the area.
 The need for such services has arisen as traditional U.S. cities have faced competition from shopping malls, out-of-town business/shopping centers and other new business districts.
 The experience of more than 1,000 existing SIDs throughout the United States has demonstrated the effectiveness of this mechanism in addressing the present economic and social challenges of urban development.

-Over the last few decades, Downtown Akron suffered decline as a result of the nation-wide trend of the outflow of business and residential development from the city into suburbs and malls.
-The first SID was established in 2000 and was renewed again in 2005 and 2010.
+Downtown Akron suffered decline as a result of the nation-wide trend of the outflow of business and residential development from the city into suburbs and malls.
+The first SID was established in 2000 and was renewed again in 2005, 2010 and 2015.

 The improvement activities of the SID are financed by assessment of downtown property owners.